 DEFINITION: The tax rate is used to calculate what each property owner will pay in school taxes based on assessed value.

 Essentially, the “tax levy limit” sets a threshold that, if exceeded, requires districts to obtain a higher level of community support to pass a proposed budget.
-However, the legislation does not place a limit on the taxes a school district could levy to pay for expenses related to specific “excluded” items, including some court orders, some pension costs and local capital expenditures.
+However, the law does not place a limit on the taxes a school district could levy to pay for expenses related to specific “excluded” items, including some court orders, some pension costs and local capital expenditures.
 The costs of these excluded items are added to the “tax levy limit” to come up with the “allowable tax levy” limit.
 The calculation recognizes that due to their nature, certain expenses should not be subject to a capped CPI-based growth index as our other expenses are capped.

 It is important to note that: